rizal72/grav-plugin-admin-custom-logo/README.md

     bin/gpm install admincustomlogo

-This will install the Admin Riz plugin into your `/user/plugins` directory within Grav.
+This will install the Admin Custom Logo plugin into your `/user/plugins` directory within Grav.
 Its files can be found under `/your/site/grav/user/plugins/admincustomlogo`.

 ### Manual Installation

 To install this plugin, just download the zip version of this repository and unzip it under `/your/site/grav/user/plugins`.
-Then, rename the folder to `admin-riz`.
-You can find these files on [GitHub](https://github.com//grav-plugin-admin-riz) or via [GetGrav.org](http://getgrav.org/downloads/plugins#extras).
+Then, rename the folder to `admincustomlogo`.
+You can find these files on [GitHub](https://github.com//grav-plugin-admincustomlogo) or via [GetGrav.org](http://getgrav.org/downloads/plugins#extras).

 You should now have all the plugin files under